vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/job-manager.md

 ## Statements List

-### admin compact / flush
+### submit compact / flush

-The `admin compact/flush` statement creates a new job and returns the job ID in the job manager, and executes the `compact/flush` command in the storage.
+The `submit compact/flush` statement creates a new job and returns the job ID in the job manager, and executes the `compact/flush` command in the storage.
 The example is as follows:

 ```ngql
 ==============